Duration of the project: 24 months

 Countries involved: Spain, Portugal, Italy, Hungary

-Partners: Italian Chamber of Commerce for Spain, BTS – Blended Training Services Lda, Italian Chamber of Commerce for Portugal, The Chocolate Way, PREDIS, Università dei Sapori SOC.
+Partners: Italian Chamber of Commerce for Spain, BTS – Blended Training Services Lda, Italian Chamber of Commerce for Portugal, The Chocolate Way, PREDIF, Università dei Sapori SOC.
 CONS.
 AR.L.

 The project aims to use the nano-learning methodology, (a Nano Learning program is an exercise program designed to allow a participant to learn a certain topic over a ten-minute period through the use of electronic media and without interaction with an instructor in real time), in order to update the skills of professionals working in tourism and cultural heritage and to enable them to promote the EU cultural heritage using ICT according to the principles of accessible tourism.

 Direct recipients: according to ESCO profiles, the project will take into consideration the following professional figures: technical operators of museums and libraries, professionals in the creative tourism sector, operators in the gastronomy and catering sector, managers of sports, recreational and cultural centers, Responsible for artistic training, Responsible for cultural structures, Responsible for cultural policy.

 Indirect target group: Tourists with accessibility limitations, key stakeholders in the value chain of tourism and cultural heritage.

 The principle on which the project is based is the improvement of existing professional profiles, to improve their performance in the promotion of cultural heritage according to the principles of accessible tourism.